-We estimate that the net proceeds from the sale of 1,135,847 ordinary shares in this offering will be approximately \$46.3 million (or approximately \$53.3 million if the underwriters exercise their option to purchase additional ordinary shares in full), after deducting the underwriting discounts and commissions and estimated offering expenses payable by us, based on an assumed public offering price of \$44.02 per ordinary shares on the NASDAQ Global Market on January 11, 2018.
-Each \$1.00 increase (decrease) in the assumed public offering price of \$44.02 per ordinary share would increase (decrease) the net proceeds to us from this offering, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us, by \$1.1 million, assuming that the number of ordinary shares offered by us, as set forth on the cover of this prospectus, remains the same.
+We estimate that the net proceeds from the sale of ordinary shares in this offering will be approximately \$ million (or approximately million if the underwriters exercise their option to purchase additional ordinary shares in full), after deducting the underwriting discounts \$ and commissions and estimated offering expenses payable by us, based on an assumed public offering price of \$ per ordinary share, which was the last reported sale price of our ordinary shares on the NASDAQ Global Market on , 2018.
+Each \$1.00 increase (decrease) in the assumed public offering price of \$per ordinary share would increase (decrease) the net proceeds to us from this offering, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us, by \$ million, assuming that the number of ordinary shares offered by us, as set forth on the cover of this prospectus, remains the same.
 We may also increase or decrease the number of ordinary shares we are offering.
-An increase (decrease) of 100,000 in the number of ordinary shares we are offering would increase (decrease) the net proceeds to us from this offering, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us, by \$4.1 million, assuming the assumed public offering price stays the same.
+An increase (decrease) of 100,000 in the number of ordinary shares we are offering would increase (decrease) the net proceeds to us from this offering, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us, by \$, assuming the assumed public offering price stays the same.
 The actual net proceeds we receive will depend on the actual number of ordinary shares offered by us, the actual public offering price and other terms of this offering determined at pricing.